 As just mentioned, the Communities of the Ark trace themselves back to Mohandas Gandhi.
 Gandhi began his political career in South Africa, where he organised Indian migrants against racist laws.
 Central to the campaign was that the political resisters would not use violent force.
 Instead Gandhi sought to cultivate another force, satyagraha, the force of truth and compassion.
 For Gandhi, ahimsa (non-violence) was not only a political strategy, it was an end in itself – the way to creating a better world.
-However, as a political strategy it proved very effective.
+Fortunately, as a political strategy it also proved very effective.
 The British colonists, who were more used to dealing with violent resistance, didn’t know how to respond to Gandhi’s satyagraha campaign, and pretty soon the racist laws were rescinded.
 Upon returning to India, Gandhi began to organise satyagraha campaigns against British colonial rule on the subcontinent.
 After returning to his homeland after 20 years of absence, Gandhi quickly became the undisputed leader of the Indian independence movement, and rallied millions of Indians behind a campaign of non-violent resistance to British rule.

-But for Gandhi resistance to British rule was only a small part of his political vision.
+But resistance to British rule was only a small part of Gandhi’s political vision.
 Far more important was the empowerment of people on the local level.
 Gandhi saw how the British had not only set up a political empire in India, but also an economic empire.
 To support the growth of factories in Manchester, they had destroyed much of the local textile production that had existed in India since ancient times.
 This not only impoverished the once wealthy Indian village, but also made millions of Indian dependent of the global markets to clothe themselves.
 Gandhi saw that this dependence meant poverty and destruction for the Indian village and so he travelled the length and breath of the country with the charka, the spinning wheel, empowering people to once again be able to clothe themselves, and thus be independent from the colonists once more.
 For Gandhi, only this could be considered swaraj – independence, self rule.
 His argument was that if Indians were dependent on the colonisers to clothe themselves, or feed themselves, or for any other basic necessities, they could not consider themselves ‘independent’, no matter what the independence leader achieved.
 Replacing the British rulers with Indian rulers was not Gandhi’s aim, it was rather to empower people to rule themselves.
 His vision for a better society was Panchayrat Raj, rule of the village community.

 In 1936 French peace activist Lanza del Vasto came to India to join Gandhi’s Satyagraha campaigns.
 After four years by his side, he came back to Europe intent on bring Gandhi’s philosophy and political tactics back to Europe.
 In 1948 himself and his wife Chanterelle founded the first Communauté de L’Arche (community of the ark) with a number of other peace activists.
 In the beginning, the community organised its life closely after the model of Gandhi’s ashram – no personal property, simple modes of living, a lot of time dedicated to spiritual practice, autonomous (not only economic, but also in terms of education and justice).
 After a few years, following the arrival of new members, some of these rules were relaxed, but the basics ethics remained the same.
-Central to the philosophy of the community, as in Gandhi’s ashrams, was that it was not only to function as a space of creation, but also one of resistance.
+Central to the philosophy of the community, as in Gandhi’s ashrams, was that it not only functioned as a space of creation, but also one of resistance.
 Community members took part in various campaigns of non-violent political struggle; against the Algerian war, the building of nuclear power stations, the expansion of military base on community land.

 After a few years, the model set down by the Communauté de L’Arche began being taken up by others.
 However, the history of the movement is long and complex, so we don’t need to go into it here.
 To summarise, communities started springing up in other parts of France, as well as Canada, Italy, and Spain (many of which failed after a few years).
 At one point the number of communities was 15, but, for a variety of reason, many of these projects were discontinued after a few years (the current number of community houses at five).
-Many of these projects began in the late 80’s, including the topic of this short history – Friedenshof.
+Many of these projects began in the late 80’s, including Friedenshof.
 In Hannover, three activists (Karston, Bärbel and Uli) involved in the peace movement decided that; ‘political actions weren’t enough.
 We wanted to go deeper into our own non-peaceful patterns of behaviour, as well as transform our daily lives, our work, and consumption, so that it contributes more to peace, justice and the conservation of creation.
 We also wanted to give spirituality a fixed place in our day to day lives.
 In the French arch communities we saw that they had, to a large extend, realised such a vision, and so we made a plan to start our own community in Hannover inspired by the same model.’

 In 1989 they wrote up the ‘Rule of Friedenshof’, a statement of intent for how they wanted to spiritually organise their lives (largely inspired by the rule of Benedict, Taizé, Thich Nhat Hanh, and the arch communities).
 Although called the ‘rule’, it was not a strict set of rules or proscriptions, rather a guideline for how the community wants to live together – with each individual to decide for themselves how to best apply these guiding principles.
 In 1990 they found an old farmhouse in Niedernstöcken, and with a few loans from friends, could quickly snap it up.
 In the beginning there were 8 adults and 5 children, but barely enough space to accommodate them all.
 The community members quickly made themselves familiar with the techniques natural building and began renovating the barn and farmhouse.
-As the vast majority of communities, the extension of the years saw a variety of crises, reconcilement, and new beginnings.
+As with the vast majority of communities, the extension of the years saw a variety of crises, reconcilements, and new beginnings.
 Old things come to end, new things begin, then pass away themselves.
 The communities that stand the test of time are the ones that can adapt to these changes.
 And in the past three decades, Friedenshof has proved up to the challenge.
 The current number of permanent members is 6, with 6 other medium or long term members.
 On top of that are a lot of other ‘friends of the community’, who come and stay for a few days (or more) at a time, as well as a constant flow of volunteers.

 The community house is in the small village of Niederstöcken, about 25km north of Hannover.
 Upon entering the grounds, the first thing one sees is the beautiful thatched roof of the main building.
 Thatching was once the most common method for putting a roof over your head across northern Europe.
 It’s advantages are numerous; the low cost and availability of the material, its ability to resist harsh weather conditions, its lightness – meaning less timber is needed for the inner roof, its versatility – meaning that it can fit to any shape you want your roof to be, the fact that it is densely layered, trapping air, and thus acting as insulation as well as shelter.
 For these reasons thatching is still the most widespread method of roofing in the world today.
 But the dawn of industrial manufacturing has meant the disappearance of all but a few of these fine examples of natural building in much of Europe, making every encounter a treat.
 Sitting snugly below the thatched roof is an almost 300 year old farmhouse that is also a beautiful example of pre-industrial German architecture.
 The Fachwerk Haus is the traditional German form of timber framing, using wood as the structural framework for a building.
 Wooden beams are connected by a series of joints, and the space between the beams is filled with a variety of material (generally clay, bricks, or stone).
 This ancient method of building requires no foundation as the framework bears most of the load of the house (although its best to place the wooden framework on a bed of stone to prevent rot).
 The Fachwerk Haus is a highly celebrated tradition in Germany, and the community house of Friedenshof is a beautiful example of it.